niklasdeckers/zero-to-mlhub-k8s/README.md

 - change of the command fields in hub and proxy yamls
 - modifying ports to make tunnelling of ssh possible
 - changes of default values, e.g. the used images
+- changes of paths, e.g. the ssl secret mount path

 We do not push the helm chart to a repository for now, so feel free to download it from the [mlhub releases page](https://github.com/ml-tooling/ml-hub/releases) or to create the package yourself via `helm package jupyterhub/`.